plilja/spring-dao-codegen/README.md

 * More database patterns? (soft delete etc...)
 * Merge into, would increase performance for inserts with natural key
 * Bulk insert (looks like it will be hard to set generated keys after)
-* Views (how to handle abscence of pk? only read?)
 * Array data types